EgorOrachyov/Berserk/README.md

  Progress in the development of the rendering engine.
-Features, represented in the screens: shadow mapping, deferred shading, normal, diffuse and specular mapping, screen space ambient occlusion, tone mapping, gamma correction, gaussian blur.
+Features, represented in the screens: shadow mapping, deferred shading, normal, diffuse and specular mapping, screen space ambient occlusion, tone mapping, gamma correction, gaussian blur, god's rays, radial blur.
  (It is the first version of the engine, could be found in the archive):

 ![Render 1](https://github.com/EgorOrachyov/Berserk/blob/master/Pictures/Screens/render_1.png)
 ![Render 2](https://github.com/EgorOrachyov/Berserk/blob/master/Pictures/Screens/render_2.png)